Hong Kong leader Lam says priority is to stop violence

 “The police will closely monitor the situation this weekend and make respective deployment as necessary.
 It will be dependent on what happens at the time,” said Williams, who is operations superintendent for the district of New Territories North.

-However, Williams and three other senior officers present at the briefing repeatedly declined to answer questions about police tactics, including the alleged use of expired tear gas canisters, or the recall from retirement of former Deputy Commissioner Lau Yip-shing.
+However, Williams and three other senior officers present at the briefing repeatedly declined to answer questions about police tactics, including the alleged use of expired tear gas, or the recall from retirement of former Deputy Commissioner Lau Yip-shing.

 Lau oversaw the response to pro-democracy protests five years ago in which police were accused of using excessive force.
 He began serving in the specially created temporary post of deputy commissioner of police for special duties on Friday.

-A Hong Kong government statement referring to the travel safety warnings issued by 22 countries and regions appeared to acknowledge the potential for the protests to devastate the territory’s crucial travel industry.
-The statement said the government and the travel industry were working to minimize disruptions and “all stand ready to welcome and assist visitors to Hong Kong any time.”
+A Hong Kong government statement referring to travel safety warnings issued by 22 countries and regions appeared to acknowledge the potential for the protests to devastate the territory’s crucial travel industry.
+It said the government and travel industry were working to minimize disruptions and “all stand ready to welcome and assist visitors to Hong Kong any time.”

-The government on Thursday said tourist arrivals dropped 26% at the end of last month compared to last year and were continuing to fall in August.
-The travel industry accounts for 4.5% of the financial hub’s economy and employs about 2500,000 people, or about 7% of the total working population.
+The government on Thursday said tourist arrivals dropped 26% at the end of last month compared to a year earlier and were continuing to fall in August.
+The travel industry accounts for 4.5% of the financial hub’s economy and employs about 250,000 people, or about 7% of the total working population.

 The impact could be as bad or worse than occurred during the 2003 outbreak of severe acute respiratory syndrome, Travel Industry Council Chairman Jason Wong Chun-tat was quoted as saying by the South China Morning Post.
-Wong said cancellations could see hotel revenues in August drop by 40% against the same period last year.
+Wong said cancellations could result in hotel revenues in August dropping by 40% against the same period last year.

 Sparked two months ago by proposed extradition legislation that could have seen suspects sent to mainland China — where protesters say they could face torture and unfair politicized trials — the protests have since morphed into calls for broader democratic reforms in the semiautonomous Chinese city, along with the resignation of Chief Executive Lam and an independent investigation into alleged police abuse.